-Everyone who goes through divorce feels broken and lost during the first few months or even after years of trying put their life back on track.
+It’s hard to recover from a divorce.
+Everyone who goes through one feels broken and lost during the first few months, or even after years of trying put their life back on track.
 We all hope for a long and lasting relationships with the person we love.
 No one ever goes into a relationship and just expects it to fail.
 Although we all know that there is always that possibility, nothing would ever prepare you for the pain that divorce can cause you and your family.

 But life has to go on, and you cannot allow your divorce to ruin all the good things that you still can do with your life.
-Here are 10 steps you can take to recover from divorce.
+Here are some steps to consider.

 1. Do not hesitate to ask for help